input-output-hk/catalyst-ci/docs/src/onboarding/index.md

 The CLI will return a list of Earthfile path and a map where key is the Earthfile path and the value is a list of filtered target.
 For example, in the check phase of the CI, `check` and `check-*` will be executed.
 The wildcard `*` serves as a regular search term, representing one or more other characters.
-The output pf the check phase may looks like the following:
+The output of the check phase may looks like the following:
 **Map:**

 ```json